harshith20/Edge-Based-Acoustic-Event-Detection-for-Water-Activities/README.md

 ### **Challenges**

-* Limited experience in mobile application development.
+** Limited experience in mobile application development.
-* Dependency on server-based inference leading to latency.
+** Dependency on server-based inference leading to latency.
-* Difficulty in implementing on-device model inference.
+** Difficulty in implementing on-device model inference.
-* Runtime errors and instability in the mobile application.
+** Runtime errors and instability in the mobile application.
-* Challenges in achieving consistent real-time predictions.
+** Challenges in achieving consistent real-time predictions.
+ During live testing, the Flutter mobile app failed to produce accurate predictions.
+The model was trained to expect engineered features (Spectrograms), but the app was sending raw 44.1 kHz audio, as replicating the feature engineering math natively in Flutter proved difficult.

+**The Change:** We embedded the feature engineering directly inside the TensorFlow model by adding a custom preprocessing layer at the front of the network.

+**The Result:** The mobile app now records 13 second chunks of raw audio and passes it directly to the model.
+The model handles its own feature extraction internally, which resolved the mismatch and stabilized the live predictions.

 ## Deployment on Aurdirino device.